awesome-webextension/neutrino-webextension/README.md

 }
 ```

-[This repo](https://github.com/crimx/neutrino-webextension) itself is also a workable example (But for testing only.
-Do not use in production).
+[This repo](https://github.com/crimx/neutrino-webextension) itself is also a workable example (But for demo only.
+Do not use directly in production).

 ```bash
 git clone git@github.com:crimx/neutrino-webextension.git